This article was last updated by on

 In a report by ctahr.hawaii.edu, they have mentioned that Coconut Palms are used as ornamentals and have decorative value in Hawaii.

-Its leaves are shaped like feathers, and they have their beauty added to them.
+Its leaves are shaped like feathers, with their beauty added to them.

 Due to the leaves, the Coconut tree will make an excellent background for your photographs.